mdancho84/mdancho84.github.io/_posts/2021-07-06-sklearn-linear-regression.md

 # Before we get started, get the Python Cheat Sheet

-`Scikit Learn` is great for data visualization in Python if you are coming from an R background.
-But, you might want to explore documentation for the entire Python Ecosystem (`pandas`, `Scikit Learn`, `plotly`, and many more libraries).
-I'll use the [Ultimate Python Cheat Sheet](https://www.business-science.io/python-cheatsheet.html).
+I'll use the [Ultimate Python Cheat Sheet](https://www.business-science.io/python-cheatsheet.html) to access `scikit learn` documentation in this tutorial.

 ### Ultimate Python Cheat Sheet: